meister03/discord-cross-hosting/README.md

     const {Bridge} = require('discord-cross-hosting');

     const server = new Bridge({
-        port: 4444, //The Port of the Server | Proxy Connection (Replit) needs Port 443
+        port: 4444, // The Port of the Server | Proxy Connection (Replit) needs Port 443
         authToken: 'Your_auth_token_same_in_cluster.js',
-        totalShards: 40, //The Total Shards of the Bot or 'auto'
+        totalShards: 40, // The Total Shards of the Bot or 'auto'
-        totalMachines: 2, //The Total Machines, where the Clusters will run
+        totalMachines: 2, // The Total Machines, where the Clusters will run
-        shardsPerCluster: 10, //The amount of Internal Shards, which are in one Cluster
+        shardsPerCluster: 10, // The amount of Internal Shards, which are in one Cluster
         token: 'Your_Bot_Token',
     });